Antarctic Blue Whale: Profile and Information

 1. They are speedy

 This blue whale travels a lot.
 During summer, they feed in polar regions and make a long trip to the equator during winter.
-They are as fast as up to 20 mph (32 kph) when the need arises.
+They are as fast as up to 20 mph (32 kph) when needed.

 2. They used to be abundant

-Their population reduced when the 20th-century whalers hunted aggressively, and it affected the blue whales.
+Their population was reduced when the 20th-century whalers hunted aggressively, affecting the blue whales.

 It happened before they discovered the trove of oil that the blue whale can give.